peeradonmoke2002/FRA532_LAB1_6702_6703/README.md

 ```bash
 ros2 run teleop_twist_keyboard teleop_twist_keyboard
 ```
-5) Use the odometry recording and plotting tool to compare results.

 #### Single Track Model
 For the single track model the translation motion is determined by average velocity of the rear wheels and for the roation is determind by use $$δ$$ front to calculate rotation rate $$ω$$